 What Oils to Use?

-The main ingredient in this recipe is called your ‘base’ or ‘carrier’ oil.
+The main ingredient in this moisturizer recipe is called your 'base' or 'carrier' oil.
 Carrier oils come from the fatty portions of plants, nuts and seeds.
 There are many you can choose from, and you may want to experiment with a couple different ones and see what does well with your skin.
-Your options are:

-- Avocado oil – this is what I used since I cook with it often and already had a huge bottle on hand (I often use avocado oil to lightly brush my baking pans to prevent sticking, like in this popular Broccoli, Kale & Rice Casserole Recipe)
+- Avocado oil: this is what I used in my recipe since I cook with it often and already had a huge bottle on hand (I often use avocado oil to lightly brush my baking pans to prevent sticking.

 How To Use The Moisturizer